codebar/tutorials/sinatra/lesson1/tutorial.md

 If we want to have a new page at `http://localhost:4567/about` we'll need to create a new route that matches `/about`.

-Open our `server.rb` file and add the following code at the bottom, below our other code.
+Open our `app.rb` file and add the following code at the bottom, below our other code.

 ```ruby